GerdHirsch/Cpp-VisitorFrameworkCyclicAcyclic/README.md

 # Cpp-VisitorTemplateCyclicAcyclic

-Prototype for Visitor to switch
+A Framework for the Visitor Pattern to switch

 between Cyclic/Acyclic Visitors